sasabosnic/rgz/ref/index.md

 _This is a part of my ~~m&eacute;moires~~ [curriculum vitae](/cv.html)._

-I'm the modest (and statisticly inaccurate) person, but also I'm lucky to work and meet the kindest people in the world, and they keep saying all these _kind words_.
+I'm the modest (and statistically inaccurate) person, but also I'm lucky to work and meet the kindest people in the world, and they keep saying all these _kind words_.